 Exceptions for Collecting Virginia Sales Tax:

-- Professional, insurance, or personal service transactions that involve sales as inconsequential elements which are not charged separately;
+- Professional, insurance, or personal service transactions that involve sales as inconsequential elements which are not charged separately.

-- Services rendered by repair persons for which a separate charge is made;
+- Services rendered by repair persons for which a separate charge is made.

-- Services not involving an exchange of tangible personal property which provide access to or use of the Internet and any other related electronic communication service delivered electronically via the Internet;
+- Services not involving an exchange of tangible personal property which provide access to or use of the Internet and any other related electronic communication service delivered electronically via the Internet.

 - Transportation charges separately stated.

-[Note: For a complete list of exemptions, refer to Title 58.1, Chapter 6 of the Virginia Code; specifically, Sections 58.1 - 609.1, 609.5, 609.6, 609.10 and 609.11.]
+[Note: For a complete list of Virginia exemptions, refer to Title 58.1, Chapter 6 of the Virginia Code.
+For information on exemptions in foreign states, contact Financial Operations & Tax.]

 The department or activity head is responsible for: